Income

 Yes.
 You are required to disclose the amount of income received from your private employer, or any other source of income, if the source is doing or seeking to do business with the public agency you served.
 R.C.
 102.02(A)(2)(b)(i).

 You are usually not required to disclose your spouse’s sources of income on your financial disclosure statement.
 Unless his income is earned for your use or benefit (for example: it is paid by his employer into a trust and you are the beneficiary of the trust), you are not required to disclose your spouse’s employer as a source of income to you.
 Even if your spouse’s check is direct deposited into your joint account, it is not being paid to him for your use or benefit, and you do not have to disclose his employer as a source of income.
-Adv.
-Op.
-No. 75-036.
+Advisory Opinion 75-036.

 Whoever pays the income to you is the source of the income.
 If your tenant pays rent, or someone else pays on their behalf, and the payments are made directly to you, you would disclose the tenant or person paying on their behalf as the source of income.